KjetilIN/Renewable-Energy-REST-API/readme.md

 ## When is invocations incremented?

 Whenever there is a request to the third party api, `restcounties`, we increment all the webhooks for that country with one.
 In the same function we notify the user, if the condition of being notified is met.
-See paragraph above for more details.

 ## How are notifications stored?